eegg/school-policies-and-procedures/src/toiletting.rst

 When a nappy requires changing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. container:: warning

    Failure to follow this procedure may constitute neglect and will be a disciplinary matter.

 For every child in session,
 that child requires their nappy changing